zak213934-a11y/python-hangman/README.md

 # Python Hangman

-A simple command-line Hangman game written in Python.
+A lightweight command-line Hangman game with configurable word sources and attempt limits.

-## Branching
+## Quick start

-All prior feature branches have been consolidated.
-The `main` branch now tracks the up-to-date codebase and should be used for all future work.

-## How to Play

-1. Run `python hangman.py`.
+- Run the game: `python hangman.py`
-2. Guess one letter at a time when prompted.
-3. You win by revealing the secret word before running out of attempts.
+- Guess one letter at a time; win by revealing the word before attempts run out.

 ## Options

-- `--word-file PATH`: Provide a newline-delimited list of words to draw from.
+- `--word-file PATH`: use a newline-delimited list of candidate words.
-- `--attempts N`: Override the number of allowed wrong guesses (default matches the hangman art).
+- `--attempts N`: set the number of allowed wrong guesses (default matches the included ASCII art).

+## Distribution
-## Building a distributable zipapp
+Build a single-file zipapp when PyInstaller isn’t available:

-If network restrictions block installing PyInstaller, you can still ship a single-file archive that runs on any machine with Python 3 installed:

 ```bash
 python build_pyz.py
 ```

-The build places `dist/hangman.pyz` alongside the project.
-Launch it with `python dist/hangman.pyz [options]` and distribute that file to end users.
-The `dist/` directory is gitignored, so generate the archive locally when you need to ship it.
+The archive is written to `dist/hangman.pyz`; run it with `python dist/hangman.pyz [options]`.
+The `dist/` directory is gitignored, so generate it locally as needed.

-After building, you can validate the archive in a clean environment by creating a virtualenv with only Python installed and running the zipapp against a small custom word list.
-This mirrors the release smoke tests captured in `RELEASE_NOTES.md`.

 ## Testing

-Run the unit tests with:
+Run unit tests with:
 ```bash
 python -m pytest
 ```

-## Publishing a release archive

-Create a zip of the current `HEAD` revision with:
+## Release packaging
+Create a versioned source archive:
 ```bash
 python publish_release.py v1.1.0
 ```

-The script uses `git archive` to capture the repository state and writes the result to `releases/hangman-v1.1.0.zip`.
-It refuses to run if there are uncommitted changes unless you supply `--allow-dirty`.
-Use `--output-dir` to change where the archive is stored.
-To publish a specific tag or branch instead of `HEAD`, provide `--ref <git-ref>`.

-After publishing, the script writes a `hangman-v1.1.0.zip.sha256` file in the same directory with a ready-to-share SHA256 checksum for downstream verification.

-If you plan to lint or run the publishing workflow locally, install the dev tooling first:
+The script emits `releases/hangman-v1.1.0.zip` (with a matching `.sha256`), refuses to run with uncommitted changes unless `--allow-dirty` is provided, and supports publishing specific refs via `--ref <git-ref>`.
+Use `--output-dir` to choose the destination.

+## Dev setup
+Install optional tooling (linters, publish helpers) with:
 ```bash
 pip install -r requirements-dev.txt
 ```

-## Release notes and validation
+## Release notes

-See `RELEASE_NOTES.md` for a summary of gameplay/CLI changes, packaging updates, and the manual and automated validation performed (including tested Python versions).
+For gameplay/CLI changes and validation details (including tested Python versions), see `RELEASE_NOTES.md`.